cirosantilli/algorithm-cheat/sort.md

     i   | r
     j   |

-Ok, this shoult be enough to see what will happen.
+OK, this should be enough to see what will happen.

 We will do: